rothgar/netdata-wiki/General-Info---charts.d.md

 Charts.d will run in `debug` mode, with an update frequency of `1`, evaluating only the collector scripts `X`, `Y` and `Z`.
 You can define zero or more collector scripts.
 If none is defined, charts.d will evaluate all collector script available.

+## Running multiple instances of charts.d.plugin

+Charts.d will call the `X_update()` function one after another.
+This means that a delay in collector `X` will also delay the collection of `Y` and `Z`.

+You can have multiple charts.d running to overcome this problem.

+This is what you need to do:

+1. Decide a new name for the new charts.d instance: example `charts2.d`.
+2. Create/edit the files `/etc/netdata/charts.d.conf` and `/etc/netdata/charts2.d.conf` and set enable / disable the collector you want each to run.
+Remember to set `enable_all_charts="no"` to both of them, and enable the individual collectors for each.
+3. link `/usr/libexec/netdata/plugins.d/charts.d.plugin` to `/usr/libexec/netdata/plugins.d/charts2.d.plugin`.
+Netdata will spawn a new charts.d process.

+Do them in this order, since netdata will (by default) attempt to start new plugins soon after they are created in `/usr/libexec/netdata`.